-However, in reality, things are a little more complicated.
+However, in reality, things are more complicated.
 The body tightly regulates its water balance, so drinking more water does not automatically result in more hydrated skin.

-When it comes to acne, there is no evidence that drinking more helps with acne whatsoever.
+When it comes to acne, there is no evidence that drinking more helps.
 Let's take a look at the evidence.

 Does Hydrating Your Skin Help with Acne?